Archeb/opentrace/readme_en.md

 You need a working **NextTrace V1** (>= 1.1.7) executable to use this.

+### Usage

+- Download OpenTrace from [releases](https://github.com/Archeb/opentrace/releases) or build your own binary.

+- Follow the instruction to install [NextTrace V1](https://github.com/nxtrace/Ntrace-V1/releases): Download the latest release from [here](https://github.com/nxtrace/Ntrace-V1/releases), and place it in either the same directory as the OpenTrace executable or a directory included in your system's PATH environment variable.
+You can also put it anywhere and specify the path manually (recommended for macOS users).

+- Run OpenTrace(.exe)

 ### Features

 - [x] Cross-platform native GUI (Windows WPF / Linux GTK / macOS)